SuperNEMO-DBD/FitterModule/README.md

 ## Fitting process:

-Each cluster of Geiger Hits is fit with two expected models currently: a line model in 3D and a helix model in 3D.
+Each cluster of Geiger Hits is fit with three expected models: a line model in 3D, a broken line mode in 3D and a helix model in 3D.
 The former requires four fit parameters, the latter five.
+The broken line model also features 4 fit parameters but delivers additionally all relative angles between data points, i.e. a perfect line would have zero angles, showing no deviation from a perfect line model.
 The fitter object, SNFitter, has methods to calculate initial best guesses for the fit parameters of each model.